 You will learn how to improve your performing skills and, through work in composing, gain an insight into how music is constructed from initial ideas through to the finished product.
-You will also be expected to analyse music in a variety of styles through generic listening questions and detailed study of 8 set works, two works for each of the following categories: Instrumental Music 1700 - 1820, Vocal Music, Music for Stage and Screen and Fusions.
+You will also be expected to analyse music in a variety of styles through generic listening questions and detailed study of eight set works; two works for each of the following areas of study: Instrumental Music 1700 - 1820, Vocal Music, Music for Stage and Screen and Fusions.